-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 225 governing Medicare coverage of pneumatic compression devices, effective March 7, 2026.
-Here's what billing teams need to know before claims hit the queue.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 225, the National Coverage Determination governing Medicare coverage of pneumatic compression devices, effective March 7, 2026.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table